 "100 years later and there's so much more that needs to be done!"Read more

 In the wake of the BBC releasing its salaries, WE call on other broadcasters to do the sameRead more

-This is your chance to get involved in the newest and most exciting political party in the country.
+This party was borne out of a demand for a different kind of politics - collaborative, focused and no-nonsense.
 Our members are working together in every part of the UK to deliver change - because equality is better for everyone.
 Be part of it.

 The General Election on 8 June is a chance to put hope and opportunity back on the agenda.

 WE believe the UK can become the first gender-equal country in the world.
 Our policies will make the economy flourish and create opportunities for everybody.

 WE will prioritise building up a sustainable care economy.
 WE are committed to truly shared parental leave, universal affordable childcare, and health and social care that works for all of us.

 WE will work tirelessly to replace the broken funding model for violence against women services so that specialist services can get back on their feet.